Want to improve your chances of landing a job? Lay out your resume correctly.

 Before we get into the complete list of layout options, we want to show you a resume layout that works perfectly for most job seekers, regardless of their career field or experience level.

-Now that you’ve seen the perfect layout, let’s dive into why this resume layout works so well, particularly the choices in margins, font size and other formatting options.
+Now that you’ve seen the perfect layout, let’s dive into why this resume layout example works so well, particularly the choices in margins, font size and other formatting options.

 Resume layout guide: margins, font size, line spacing and style